Sin can really mess up our lives.

 Sin has serious consequences.
 A healthy fear of the Lord leads us to pray “lead us not into temptation,” and to flee temptation and sin.

-Our sins play havoc with us, and sometimes we wind up eating the fruit of our disobedience for years.?
-Sometimes it can seem like we?ve derailed God?s design for our lives and now he’s had to opt for plan B. But that is simply not true.
+Our sins play havoc with us, and sometimes we wind up eating the fruit of our disobedience for years.
+Sometimes it can seem like we have derailed God’s design for our lives and now he has had to opt for plan B. But that is simply not true.

 And we know that for those who love God all things work together for good, for those who are called according to his purpose (Romans 8:28)

 God causes ALL things to work together for good, including our sins.

 God is in no way responsible when we blow it, for God is not the author of sin.
 But somehow even our worst sins and mistakes fall under the umbrella of his supreme plan for our lives.

 God is so infinitely awesome, powerful and wise, that he can take even our sins and failures and use them to accomplish his purposes.
 When Jacob duped his father and swindled his big brother Esau, God used it to fulfill his prophecy that the older would serve the younger.
 When Joseph unwisely boasted of his dreams to his brothers, God used his foolishness to provoke his brothers to sell him to slave traders who dragged him to Egypt where God exalted him to spare thousands from starving, including his scheming brothers.